-While this game engine’s not a part of Slant’s rankings, we just had to include Cocos2d-x & Cocos Creator on the list.
+This game engine’s not a part of Slant’s rankings, but we just had to include Cocos2d-x & Cocos Creator here.

 Like all the previously mentioned game engines, Cocos2d-x is an open-source and cross-platform game engine that allows developers to build 2D or 3D games without needing to pay any royalties.
 It can deploy games across multiple operating systems (namely, iOS, Android, Windows, and Mac) and devices (such as tablets, mobile phones, and the web).